 Copyright © 1999.
 All rights reserved.

-We classify a Size 12' Backyard Teepee as Extra Small, suitable for sleeping two single adults or children.
+We classify a Size 12' as a display or play Teepee, suitable for sleeping one single adult or two children.

-Size 14' Teepee is a small size shelter suitable for sleeping two to four adults with no inside open fire.
+Size 14' Teepee is a small size shelter suitable for setting up in a backyard sleeping two adults with no inside open fire.
 This size of teepee was about the maximum size traditionally used by nomadic Plains Indians, before light weight canvas and horses became available for helping to move camp.

-Size 16' Teepee has ample space for storage of camp gear and to sleep two adults comfortably with a small inside open fire or four adults with no center fire.
+Size 16' Teepee has ample space for storage of camp gear and to sleep two adults comfortably with a small inside open fire or up to four adults with no center fire.

-Size 18' Teepee provides a large camp shelter with space to sleep six adults or eight children without an open inside center fire or four adults with an inside fire.
+Size 18' Teepee provides a spacious camp shelter with space to sleep up to five adults without an open inside center fire or three adults with an open inside fire.

-Size 20' Teepee is Extra Large, suitable for a large family or for smaller group gatherings.
+Size 20' Teepee is suitable for a large family of six or seven and good for smaller group gatherings.

-Size 22' and Size 24' Teepee are very large and suitable for a large family or for group gatherings.
+Size 22' and Size 24' Teepee are suitable for large group gatherings.
 The larger Teepees are made of heavier 13 oz.
 Sunforger Canvas.

 Please e-mail for a firm price quotation for customized order.
 Each teepee order will be individually quoted, determined by the size of teepee and options specified.
 Prices are Canadian dollars, plus 5% GST.